minicarpet/SpinningLED/README.md

 Arduino run all Hue color (from HSV to RGB)

-And processing to moitoring the color
+And processing to monitoring the color